Roma and Cagliari will bring another weekend of Serie A action to an end when they meet at Stadio Olimpico on Monday night.

-Claudio Ranieri has managed top-flight sides in Italy, England, Spain and France including Inter Milan, Roma, Chelsea, Valencia and Leicester, and was most recently in charge of Watford.
+Claudio Ranieri has managed top-flight sides in Italy, England, Spain and France including Inter Milan, Juventus, Roma, Chelsea, Valencia and Leicester, and is currently in charge of Cagliari.

 Cladio Ranieri's playing days